Catallactic/catallactic-site/blog/2023-08-20-whitepaper/index.md

 ### 6.4.
 CryptoCommodity as Currency

 Quantity Theory of Money does not reconciliate well with crypto.
-As Hayek said "The quantity theory presupposes that there is only one kind of money in circulation within a given territory, the quantity of which can be ascertained by counting its homogeneous (or near-homogeneous) units".
+As Hayek said

+> The quantity theory presupposes that there is only one kind of money in circulation within a given territory, the quantity of which can be ascertained by counting its homogeneous (or near-homogeneous) units".
 This is not the case for private money issued in a competence reguime.

 This means Fisher's Exchange Equation or Velocity of Money (Token Velocity) are not theories of application for Utility Tokens and, therefore, for competing CryptoCommodities.

-We must attend, therefore, to Qualitative Theory of Money in CryptoCommodity design.
-The quality of the CryptoCurrency as currency is the factor that must be optimized in order to get a widespread adoption.
-The implications of this will be discussed in the next chapter.

-Once we have understood that qualitative theory of money should be applied to CryptoCommodities, lest discuss in this chapter what are the criteria to have a quality currency.
+Despite Adam Smith proposed the so-called real bills doctrine, or a quality theory of money, in the Wealth of Nations, there is not a Quality Theory of Money development in the classic bibliography.
+There are papers on what should be The Quality of Money but there is not a unified theory.
+Additionally, if there would be a Quality Theory of Money it should need to be updated to cope with electronic means, internet, blockchain and cryptocurrencies advent.
+Therefore, we must retake the existing work on Quality of Money and propose a unified Quality Theory of Money within CryptoCommodity design.

 ### 6.5.
 CryptoCommodity as Quality Currency

-Creating a token is not enough to guarantee it will become a currency.
-To deliver the 3 function of money, a cryptocommodity must comply with the following requirement:
+In order to create a unified Quality Theory of Money we must start by identifying the functions that will be convered as every function would have different quality requirements.

 To work a Mean of Payment: